kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/intro.md

 Here are some existing addons made by community.

-* [OCM control plane](https://github.com/kubevela/catalog/blob/master/addons/ocm-hub-control-plane/template.yaml), this addon needn't change any fields while enabling and can only be installed control plane, so it just uses `template.yaml`.
+* [OCM control plane](https://github.com/kubevela/catalog/blob/master/addons/ocm-hub-control-plane/template.yaml), this addon needn't change any content while enabling, so it chooses to use `template.yaml`.
-* [ingress-nginx](https://github.com/kubevela/catalog/tree/master/addons/ingress-nginx), is the example install managed clusters and can change some fields by parameters.
+* [ingress-nginx](https://github.com/kubevela/catalog/tree/master/addons/ingress-nginx) addon is an example define a `template.cue` file, which can change some content of resources.

 ### parameter.cue (Optional)

-As last section said, `parameter` can help you to change some contents while enabling.
-File `parameter.cue` is used to declare those parameters.
-A `parameter.cue` for above example is:
+In the example above, we used `parameter.namespace` parameter to set the name of namespace, and the `parameter.clusters` set the clusters that to be installed.
+We also need a parameter definition file (`parameter.cue`) to define what parameters the addon has.
+For examples:

 ```cue
 parameter: {